chrisdone/website/hakyll/posts/rust.markdown

 People will choose libraries that are async over libraries that are not.
-However, maintainers that have written good, maintained code, are also resistent to adopt async.
+However, maintainers that have written good, maintained code, are also resistant to adopt async.

 * One conversation I've overhead: